Menu

 However, to be truly organized and accurate, it’s wise to further delineate documents by adding more details and metadata manually.

 Just as you would use physical folders in a file cabinet, you should organize your digital files into clearly named digital folders.
-This way, when you open your digital asset management software, you’re not looking at a disorganized, overwhelming list of files.
+That way, when you open your digital asset management software, you’re not looking at a disorganized, overwhelming list of files.

-Divide your files into different folder categories.
+From there, you can divide your files into different folder categories.
 For example, create folders for clients, suppliers, internal finances, taxes, employees and whatever other broad categories apply to your business.

 You should also further divide them into subcategories.
-For example, in your Clients folder, each client should have a subfolder, as should each month of your work for the client.
+For example, in your Clients folder, each client should have a subfolder — as should each month of your work for the client.
 This logic also applies to your files.
 Develop consistent nomenclature standards for your files to keep them arranged in a logical order within your folders.

+You have two options for storing your documents: on-premises servers and cloud-based platforms.
 On-premises servers demand a higher upfront investment and in-house IT resources for ongoing maintenance.
 However, they give you greater control over your documents and fall under the umbrella of your security measures.
-Cloud-based platforms remove the burden of maintenance and generally cost less, but they require you to trust a third party to manage your data for you, potentially creating additional vulnerabilities.

 “Both [on-premises and cloud storage] options are viable, but the cloud provides an automatic off-site backup,” Collins said.
 “This is increasingly becoming the storage choice for most companies.
 Most cloud sites are certified, secure and very efficient.”